-Fig 15a shows the location and approximate magnitude of the three principal NTSC components: (1) the visual carrier (V) located 1.25 MHz from the lower band edge, (2) the chrominance subcarrier (C) located 3.58 MHz higher than the visual carrier frequency, and (3) the aural carrier (A) located 4.5 MHz higher than the visual carrier frequency.
+Fig 22a shows the location and approximate magnitude of the three principal NTSC components: (1) the visual carrier (V) located 1.25 MHz from the lower band edge, (2) the chrominance subcarrier (C) located 3.58 MHz higher than the visual carrier frequency, and (3) the aural carrier (A) located 4.5 MHz higher than the visual carrier frequency.

-The NTSC interference rejection filter (comb) is a one tap linear feed-forward filter, as shown in Fig 16.
-Fig 15b shows the frequency response of the comb filter, which provides periodic spectral nulls spaced 57 f_h (10.762 MHz/12, or 896.85 KHz) apart.
+The NTSC interference rejection filter (comb) is a one tap linear feed-forward filter, as shown in Fig 23.
+Fig 22b shows the frequency response of the comb filter, which provides periodic spectral nulls spaced 57 fh (10.762 MHz/12, or 896.85 KHz) apart.
 There are 7 nulls within the 6 MHz channel.
 The NTSC visual carrier frequency falls close to the second null from the lower band edge.
 The 6th null from the lower band edge is correctly placed for the NTSC chrominance subcarrier, and the 7th null from the lower band edge is near the NTSC aural carrier.

-Comparing Fig 15a and Fig 15b shows that the visual carrier falls 2.1 kHz below the second comb filter null, the chroma subcarrier falls exactly at the 6th null, and the aural carrier falls into the 7th null.
+Comparing Fig 22a and Fig 22b shows that the visual carrier falls 2.1 KHz below the second comb filter null, the chroma subcarrier falls near at the 6th null, and the aural carrier falls 13.6 KHz above the 7th null.
 (Note, the aural carrier is at least 7 dB below its visual carrier).

-The comb filter, while providing rejection of steady-state signals located at the null frequencies, has a finite response time of 12 symbols (1.115 msecs).
-Thus, if the NTSC interfering signal has a sudden step in carrier level (low to high or high to low), one cycle of the beat frequency (offset) between the ATV and NTSC carrier frequencies will pass through the comb filter at an amplitude proportional to the NTSC step size as instantaneous interference.
+The comb filter, while providing rejection of steady-state signals located at the null frequencies, has a finite response time of 12 symbols (1.115 SYMBOL 109 \f "Symbol" secs).
+Thus, if the NTSC interfering signal has a sudden step in carrier level (low to high or high to low), one cycle of the zero beat frequency (offset) between the ATV and NTSC carrier frequencies will pass through the comb filter at an amplitude proportional to the NTSC step size as instantaneous interference.
 Examples of such steps of NTSC carrier are: leading and trailing edge of sync (40 IRE units).
 If the desired to undesired (D/U) signal power ratio is large enough, data slicing errors will occur.
 However, interleaving will spread the interference and will make it easier for the Reed-Solomon code to correct them (R-S can correct up to 10 byte errors/segment).

 Although the comb filter reduces the NTSC interference, the data is also modified.
 The 7 data eyes (8 levels) are converted to 14 data eyes (15 levels).
-Such a process is called partial response.
+This doubling of the eyes is caused by the partial response process which is a special case of intersymbol interference that does not close the data eye but creates double the number of eyes of the same magnitude.
 The modified data signal can be properly decoded by the trellis decoder, and will be described in later sections.
 Note, because of time sampling, only the maximum data eye value is seen after A/D conversion.